Find answers to your frequently asked questions below.

 In practice, it is not always possible to obtain data corresponding precisely to the SIPRI definition.
 In some cases it may not be possible to determine what is or is not included in a given data source.
 SIPRI's priority is first to obtain data series that are consistent over time for each country, and then to obtain data corresponding as closely as possible to the SIPRI definition.
 Where data sources for a particular country are known to diverge from the SIPRI definition in particular respects (e.g. excluding military pensions), this information is provided in a footnote to the data.

 No. Military expenditure means spending on the military in general, including spending on personnel (i.e. the salaries and benefits of troops and civilian staff), operations and maintenance (i.e. spending on general supplies, services and transport), equipment (e.g. arms, other military equipment and non-military equipment), construction (e.g. of military bases) and research and development.
 In general, spending on weapons, weapons systems and platforms, and other specifically military equipment (including the research and development for such equipment) forms no more than a third of military spending, and much less in non-arms producing countries.
-For more information see the SIPRI definition of military spending.
+For more information see the SIPRI definition of military spending given above.

 Military spending refers to all expenditure on countries' military forces.
 The largest part of this is usually the salaries and benefits of soldiers and civilian staff, with actual spending on arms making up a small part of the total.
 It is a financial measure, measuring inputs, and does not necessarily measure military capability.